-The importance of British citizenship is highlighted by the Secretary of State on his British citizenship application form guide.
-This points out that
+The Secretary of State on her British citizenship application form guide also points out that:

 “Citizenship is a ‘significant life event’.
 Apart from allowing a child to apply for a British citizen passport, British citizenship gives them the opportunity to participate more fully in the life of their local community as they grow up.“

 From our own experience, and the experience of those who work with children and young adults, it is of great psychological importance to be registered as a British citizen.
 Doing so gives young people a greater sense of identity in the UK (see pages 22-29 of legal research report: Systemic obstacles to children’s registration as British Citizens).